Denzy7/cpython-lite/config/android32/README.md

 See [android abis](https://developer.android.com/ndk/guides/cmake#android_abi)

 If embedding to and android app, Android studio automatically detects the target platform with gradle option `abiFilters 'x86', 'armeabi-v7a'`
-Use gradle option `minSdkVersion=24` to build for Android 7.0
+Use gradle option `minSdkVersion 24` to build for Android 7.0

+To run `py-lite` (main executable) use a terminal emulator like [Termux](https://play.google.com/store/apps/details?id=com.termux)
+To dodge Android file permissions (if phone is not rooted), consider getting the build executable with tools like `wget` in Termux.
+If not installed use:
+`pkg install wget`

+Now extract a [bootstrap package](cpython-lite/bootstrapping) next to the executable:
+`tar -xvf <package>.tar.xz`

+Run with:
+`./py-lite`